vg-json-data/sm-json-data/region/region-readme.md

 ##### Implicit leaveWithGMode

 A `leaveWithGMode` object does not need to be included for strats which simply turn around and immediately exit back through the same door without overloading PLMs or doing anything else.
-Specifically, for every door node that has no `spawnAt` property and exits to the left, right, or down, there are two implicit `leaveWithGMode` objects of the form
+Specifically, for every door node that has no `spawnAt` property and exits to the left, right, or down, there are two implicit `leaveWithGMode` objects, one of the form

 ```json
 {"leaveWithGMode": {